 Get 30-free days Express VPN using our link below.

-The sim connects as soon as you land and they have a range of data plans around the world.
+If you’re not worried about having a local phone number then an E-SIM is a great option for getting online.
+The sim connects as soon as you land and Ubigi has a range of data plans around the world.

 We strictly use trip.com for all our China travel.
 It is the only major platform that consistently shows which hotels accept foreign passports.
 It also makes booking high-speed trains incredibly easy (and in English).